snscaimito/snscaimito.github.com/content/resume/index.markdown

 		<p>Technologies used: NodeJS, JavaScript, Cucumber.js, Chai, OneSignal, Firebase </p>
 	</dd>

-	<dt>Consultant</dt>
+	<dt>Technical Management Advisor</dt>
 	<dd>
 		<p class="client">2019, Raiffeisen Bank on site at subsidiaries in Sarajevo (Bosnia-Herzegovina), Belgrade (Serbia), Pristina (Kosovo)</p>
 		<p>Performed assessments of IT processes and systems for the executive board of each subsidiary.</p>
 		<p>Further on-site engagement was stopped due to the beginning of the COVID pandemic.
-It was planned to continue as Agile Coaching with the aim of creating a new development center.</p>
+It was planned that I take on the role of an embedded Developer Advocate with the aim of creating a new development center.</p>
 	</dd>

-	<dt>Agile Coach</dt>
+	<dt> Senior Developer Advocate</dt>
 	<dd>
 		<p class="client">2018, Alfa Insurance, Moscow, Russia</p>
 		<p>Continued the work from 2017.
 Worked with several teams and senior management on improving engineering practices.
 Advised on network security and information security practices.
 Introduced a former coachee to the teams to support XP style testing practices at the team level.
 Consulted on <a href="/2018/04/07/draft-of-a-roca-and-scs-style-application.html">Self-Contained Systems (SCS)</a> based on Docker containers to improve application architecture.</p>
 		<p>Technologies used: Java, JavaScript, Docker, Vaadin, SQL</p>
 	</dd>

-	<dt>Agile Coach</dt>
+	<dt> Senior Developer Advocate</dt>
 	<dd>
 		<p class="client">2017, Alfa Insurance, Moscow, Russia</p>
 		<p>Performed an audit of the software development and operations groups in preparation of a larger engagement to uplift skills and create a DevOps structure.
 Did some initial coaching on two teams to lay the foundation for future coaching work with these two teams and additional groups to follow.</p>
 		<p>Technologies used: Java, JavaScript, Docker, Vaadin, SQL</p>
 	</dd>

-	<dt>Agile Coach <em>in cooperation with other Agile Coaches</em></dt>
+	<dt> Senior Developer Advocate <em>in cooperation with Agile Coaches</em></dt>
 	<dd>
 		<p class="client">2017, Alfa Bank, Moscow, Russia</p>
 		<p>Continuation of the 2016 engagement.
 Objective is to create a DevOps culture inside the bank and restructure the whole organization accordingly.</p>
 	</dd>

-	<dt>Agile Coach</dt>
+	<dt> Senior Developer Advocate</dt>
 	<dd>
 		<p class="client">2016, Thales, Stuttgart, Germany</p>
 		<p>Within the axle counter group of Thales Transportation Systems I coached project manager and solution architect on their new roles of Scrum Master and Product Owner.
 Introduced technical team members to Test-Driven Development in C using the tool <a href="http://www.qa-systems.com/tools/cantata/" target="_blank">Cantata</a>.</p>
 		<p>Technologies used: C, Cantata</p>
 	</dd>

-	<dt>Agile Coach</dt>
+	<dt> Senior Developer Advocate</dt>
 	<dd>
 		<p class="client">2016, Versandhaus Walz, Bad Waldsee, Germany</p>
 		<p>The engagement started as a group of three coaches for their main office and an external development partner.
 Initially I trained and coached on technical matters in a Java J2EE environment with IBM Websphere Commerce.
-Over time I became the main coach for the main office and worked with a larger group developing the new eCommerce shop for Walz.
+Over time I became the main advisor and developer advocate for the main office and worked with a larger group developing the new eCommerce shop for Walz.
 Coaching topics included product development vs service delivery, information visualization, integration of non-developers, restructuring a traditional retailer to become an eCommerce company, new roles and skills.
 For 2017 Walz wants to bring all shop development inhouse and I started in 2016 to train newly hired developers on microservices architecture and the DevOps model.</p>
 		<p>Technologies used: Java, JavaScript, Docker, IBM Websphere eCommerce, Spring Framework, Spring Boot</p>
 	</dd>

-	<dt>Agile Coach <em>in cooperation with other Agile Coaches</em></dt>
+	<dt> Senior Developer Advocate <em>in cooperation with other Agile Coaches</em></dt>
 	<dd>
 		<p class="client">2016, Alfa Bank, Moscow, Russia</p>
 		<p>Did anamesis with a number of several development groups over the course of a whole week and created a proposal about creating a DevOps culture within a division for management.
 Received approval to proceed in 2017.</p>
 	</dd>

-	<dt>Agile Coach</dt>
+	<dt> Senior Developer Advocate</dt>
 	<dd>
 		<p class="client">2016, Deutsche Bank, Frankfurt, Germany</p>
 		<p>Tought Product Owners and team members from different vendors the basics of Scrum.
 Introduced User Story Mapping.
 Performed a three day learning week to introduce kanban elements and the concept of 3 Amigos via paper prototypes amongst others.
 Consulted on team size and shape and what Scrum can do for the organization.</p>
 	</dd>

-	<dt>Agile Coach <em>in cooperation with other Agile Coaches</em></dt>
+	<dt> Senior Developer Advocate <em>in cooperation with Agile Coaches</em></dt>
 	<dd>
 		<p class="client">2015, Bank Otkritie, Moscow, Russia</p>
 		<p>Performed initial workshops about team formation, team coaching with management.
 Did organizational anamnesis and proposed potential solutions to populate first version of Coaching Map as a guiding tool going forward.</p>
 	</dd>

-	<dt>Agile Coach <em>in cooperation with resident Scrum Master</em></dt>
+	<dt> Senior Developer Advocate <em>in cooperation with resident Scrum Master</em></dt>
 	<dd>
 		<p class="client">2015, AXA Groupsolutions, Cologne, Germany</p>
 		<p>Performed introductory workshops about Acceptance Test-Driven Development for project leaders and team members.</p>
 		<p>Technologies used: Cucumber, Ruby</p>
 	</dd>

-	<dt>Consultant / Trainer <em>with resident Scrum Master</em></dt>
+	<dt>Senior Developer Advocate / Trainer <em>with resident Scrum Master</em></dt>
 	<dd>
 		<p class="client">2015, Virtual Solution, Munich, Germany</p>
 		<p>Performed workshops, in the form of code retreats, with two teams on test automation, clean code and architecture, intra-team collaboration and Specification by Example for IOS and Android platforms.</p>
 		<p>Technologies used: Java, Objective-C, Android, IOS, Appium, Cucumber</p>
 	</dd>

-	<dt>Consultant <em>working with Department Leader</em></dt>
+	<dt>Management Advisor <em>working with Department Leader</em></dt>
 	<dd>
 		<p class="client">2015, Huawei Technologies, Munich, Germany</p>
 		<p>Management report on organizational and human factors for dealing with complexity in software product development.</p>
 	</dd>

-	<dt>Agile Coach / Scrum Coach <em>working with Project Managers and Department Leaders</em></dt>
+	<dt> Senior Developer Advocate / Scrum Coach <em>working with Project Managers and Department Leaders</em></dt>
 	<dd>
 		<p class="client">2014, Huawei Technologies, several cities, China</p>
 		<p>Introduced ATDD and situational kanban after client’s failed attempt to do so to several teams and coached middle management on agile principles.</p>
 		<p>Technologies used: Java, Android, Appium, Cucumber, Ruby, Python, Behave</p>
 	</dd>

-	<dt>Agile Coach / Scrum Coach <em>pairing with resident Scrum Masters</em></dt>
+	<dt> Senior Developer Advocate / Scrum Coach <em>pairing with resident Scrum Masters</em></dt>
 	<dd>
 		<p class="client">2013 - 2014, Webtrekk, Berlin, Germany</p>
 		<p>Coached the CTO on agile principles and testing.
 Introduced Acceptance Test-Driven Development and coached Scrum Masters.</p>